maemo-leste/maemo-user-guide/source/chapters/clock.rst

 |adjust-date-time-button|

-This option is the same as when you tap on the :ref:`chapters/clock:Date and time display`
+This is the same as :ref:`chapters/settings:Date and time` in Settings.

 Alarm settings
 --------------